bguthrie/shrubbery/README.md

 Additionally, for more background on mock objects, you may find it helpful to read Martin Fowler's classic article on the subject, [Mocks Aren't Stubs](http://martinfowler.com/articles/mocksArentStubs.html).

+### Caveats

+Shrubbery uses protocol reflection to reify those protocols programmatically.
+Although it doesn't introduce any special syntax for this, preferring simple hashmaps, it's currently not possible to call `reify` with as much flexibility as this library requires without resorting to macros, which suffer from composability issues.

 ## Releases

 Shrubbery is published to [clojars.org](https://clojars.org/com.gearswithingears/shrubbery).